I LOVE to experience unique overnights.

 You won’t need an Alarm

 The wake-up time is 7:30 but let’s be honest, who really sleeps in when they are camping??!!

 A Beautiful Breakfast

 Adults will appreciate the coffee, juice, and the assortment of breakfast foods with scones, muffins, and danishes along with some healthier options like fruit and yogurt.

-Early Morning Encounter
+An Early Morning Animal Encounter

 We walked around with our guide to visit several animal exhibits and watched the educational bird show at the Wings of Wonder Theater.

 If you are a fan of Fiona the Hippo, I suggest trying to go to that area of the zoo as early as possible because she is pretty popular.

-Locally Sourced Food Options
+Locally Sourced Dining Options

 You can find lots of locally sourced menu options for lunch at the Base Camp Cafe rated the “Greenest Restaurant in America” located near the Africa exhibit and located across from the Train Station.

-What to Pack
+What to Pack for the Twiga Overnight

 Here are a few of my essentials to recommend (Sleeping bag, pillow, flashlight, battery charger for your cell phone, water bottle, flip-flops and gym shoes, hygiene essentials, and mini backpack)

 It was such a great experience to share and I would definitely recommend this overnight adventure to anyone who enjoys an experience that’s unique, educational, and FUN!

 You can find out more information about Overnights at the Cincinnati Zoo from their website.

 Thanks again to the Cincinnati Zoo for hosting my visit.
 All opinions are my own.